-The Institute at all times seeks to deliver an efficient and effective service to its customers.
+The University at all times seeks to deliver an efficient and effective service to its customers.
 We endeavour to give no grounds for complaint about any of our administrative actions or procedures.

 Nevertheless, things do go wrong.
 We believe that our customers have a right of complaint if a reasonable level and quality of service is not provided.
 All complaints will be dealt with in a fair and sympathetic manner.
 The Institute is committed to providing an excellent education and high quality services.

 Scope of this Procedure

 This procedure is to guide to members of the public through our complaints process.
 Staff and Students (Student Grievances) of the University should use other policies and procedures available to them if they wish to make a complaint.